-What I deal with both as an attorney and a coach are a person’s behavior and conduct.
+Both as an attorney and as a coach, I deal with a person’s behavior and conduct.
 That’s the focus and that’s what you have to deal with in your divorce.
 Call them a narcissist or whatever you want.

 While the actual process of divorcing a narcissist is not pleasant, it can set you up for future success in your intimate relationships.
 When you understand what went wrong in your marriage and can identify the specific things your spouse did to manipulate you and make you feel like everything was your fault, you can use that information to make sure it never happens again.